Parameter#

 densityint | float | list, optional

 Takes any value on the interval [0,1].
-If density is <1 then randomly selected records will be removed. density will accept a list of length dimension – allows users to specify a density per symbol dimension, by default None
+If density is <1 then randomly selected records will be removed. density will accept a list of length dimension which allows users to specify a density per symbol dimension, by default None.

 funcCallable, optional